Hillerton/python_project_planer/README.md

 To set up the project clone this repo to wanted new repo.
 then:
-mv python_project_planer/* .
+- mv python_project_planer/* python_project_planer/.[!.]* .
-rm -rf .git
+- rm -rf python_project_planer .git
-mv py_project project_name
+- mv py_project project_name
-mv py_project.toml project_name.toml
+- mv py_project.toml project_name.toml
-pip3 install -r project_name/requirements.txt
+- pip3 install -r project_name/requirements.txt

 make README.md either by emacs and writing or by echo "project_name" > README.md

 The files should now all be in place.
+Time to add it to git.
+- git init
+- pre-commit install
-Time to add it to git. git init pre-commit install git add . git commit -m "starting a new project" git remote add repository/path.git git push
+- git add .
+- git commit -m "starting a new project"
+- git remote add repository/path.git

 All should now be ready to use and some basic documentation and file structure should be in place to build on.